shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

   * If a third party is used to meet a PCI requirement, the organization cannot be compliant without the third party also demonstrating they meet the requirements.
 Their compliance need to be validated via their AOC, or via the audit extending to the third party (referred to as an on-demand assessment).
   * The Third-Party Service Provider's evidence of compliance can be obtained via the Payment Brand List(s) of PCI DSS Compliant Service Providers if it is clear that the certification is related to the services used.

-**Sampling for PCI DSS Assessments**

-* If automated processes are in use, 100% of the population should be used if possible
-* If an automated process cannot be utilized, sampling is an option based on the assessor’s discretion.

-**Frequency Expected for Timeframes called out in PCI DSS Requirements**

-PCI DSS has updated the standard to allow organizations to set their timelines for completing some tasks based on the business needs and risks relevant to the organization.

-PCI expects organizations to document their timeframes in policies and procedures, and adhere to them.
-The assessor’s job will be to verify completion per company policy.

-Organizations need to perform activities as close to the specified interval without exceeding it.

 ### Approaches for Implementing and Validating PCI DSS